Mailman (City Letter Carrier)

 Best Rated

-Asked by alex young over 10 years ago
+Asked by Ruth in Memphis over 11 years ago

 Do I have to empty my mailbox everyday?
 Sometimes I am not in town overnight.
 Every time I do not get my mail for a day, the mailman takes the mail back to the main post office and leaves me a note saying "You must remove mail every day"....